Optimal design of experiments to identify latent behavioral types: Optimal Experimental Design: Theory

-Using Equation \ref{eq:DKL}, we assign a value for each combination of experimental parameters in $\theta$ that corresponds to the amount of information we would expect to gain as a result of running an experiment with that particular combination of parameters.\footnote{ It is important to note that this difference metric is a directed, asymmetric measure.
-Wang et al. use a similar metric but propose using the average KL divergence \cite{Wang2010DynamicallyParameters}, which can be expressed as $I(\theta) = \displaystyle \sum_{i}^n p_i I(i;\theta)$.} By computing this value for every coordinate in a grid comprised of each parameter combination, we are able to create an ``information surface'' where the value of each point represents the information theoretic difference between one model and $n-1$ competing models (for a visual example of this, see Fig. \ref{fig:surface_compare}).
+where $l_i(x;\theta)$ is the likelihood that model $i$ assigns to observing a specific dataset $x$ in the space of all possible datasets $X$ under the experimental design $\theta$, and $p_i$ is the experimenter prior over model $i$ (both the sum of priors over models and the sum of model likelihoods over datasets are equal to 1).
+In other words, Equation \ref{eq:DKL} assigns a value for each combination of experimental parameters in $\theta$.
+This value corresponds to the amount of information we would expect to gain as a result of running an experiment with that particular combination of parameters\footnote{ It is important to note that this difference metric is a directed, asymmetric measure.
+Wang et al.~use a similar metric but propose using the average KL divergence \cite{Wang2010DynamicallyParameters}, which can be expressed as $I(\theta) = \displaystyle \sum_{i}^n p_i I(i;\theta)$.}.
+By computing this value for every coordinate in a grid comprised of each parameter combination, we are able to create an ``information surface'' where the value of each point represents the information theoretic difference between one model and $n-1$ competing models (for a visual example of this, see Fig.~\ref{fig:surface_compare}).